 -Puppies, with parents of the same AKC recognized breed, both having full AKC registration, are eligible for AKC registration, either full or limited.

-Full AKC registration simply means that one of our puppies (or dogs) is being sold with full breeding rights and that any puppies produced, when he/she is mated to another full AKC registered Samoyed, are eligible for AKC registration, either full or limited, depending on the agreement between the breeder and the new owner.
+Full AKC registration simply means that one of our puppies (or dogs) is being sold with full breeding rights and that any puppies produced, when he/she is mated to another full AKC registered Maltese, are eligible for AKC registration, either full or limited, depending on the agreement between the breeder and the new owner.

 -Limited AKC registered puppies are sold without any breeding rights.
-The AKC recognizes these puppies as pure bred Samoyeds and they can be entered into many AKC events (virtually all competitions except conformation since these events are specifically intended to evaluate breeding stock).
-All of the puppies that we sell with limited AKC registration are intended as pets only, with the understanding that the new owner will be neutering or spaying the young adult Samoyed at about 6 months of age, which will make them a better pet with reduced risks for any health issues.
+The AKC recognizes these puppies as purebred Maltese and they can be entered into many AKC events (virtually all competitions except conformation since these events are specifically intended to evaluate breeding stock).
+All of the puppies that we sell with limited AKC registration are intended as pets only, with the understanding that the new owner will be neutering or spaying the young adult Maltese at about 6 months of age, which will make them a better pet with reduced risks for any health issues.
 If they are not neutered at the appropriate time, it is a violation of our contract and our agreement and any puppies which would be produced from a mating of this dog with any other dog would be ineligible for AKC registration.